andfinally/andfinally.github.io/_posts/2013-08-01-metro-responsive-swipe.md

 There are still many things we want to improve.
 Further optimisation is high on our list - we're currently thinking about better image compression and whether we can load our assets in more intelligent ways.
 The development process goes on, but we're happy with what we've done so far, and we hope some of what we've learned in building this new style of site will prove useful to other developers.

+---

-There's an open source version of the Responsive Swipe jQuery plugin on [GitHub](http://github.com/stephanfowler/responsive-swipe), with documentation on this [demo site](http://humbleself.com/responsive-swipe/).
+Stephan Fowler's published an open-source version of the Responsive Swipe jQuery plugin on [GitHub](http://github.com/stephanfowler/responsive-swipe), with documentation on this [demo site](http://humbleself.com/responsive-swipe/).